2nthony/saika/website/public/reference/options.md

 }
 ```

-Set up buttons for code block at top-right. e.g. copy-code, jump to jsfiddle.
+Set up buttons for code block at top-right. e.g. copy code, jump to jsfiddle.

+We also preseted some [codeBlockButtons](https://github.com/evillt/saika-code-block-buttons) for you.